-This walkabout performance is co-directed by Sue Buckmaster and Joy Haynes, and the beautiful Siyanda has been made by Naomi Oppenheim.
+This walkabout performance was co-directed by Sue Buckmaster and Joy Haynes, and the beautiful Siyanda was made by Naomi Oppenheim.

 Ashton trained at East 15 Acting School.